SLNC-DIMP/Cinch/README.md

 <li>errorcsv</li>
 <li>zipcreation</li>
 <li>purgesystem check (optional, Notifies users after 20 days that they have files marked for deletion in 10 days.)</li>
 <li>purgesystem delete (optional, deletes user files older than 30 days old.
-Note this deletes upload lists, and all csv file information from the database, but downloaded files, metdata, errors, and event, information is retained.)</li>
+Note this deletes upload lists, and all csv file information from the database, but downloaded files, metadata, errors, and event, information is retained in the database.)</li>
 </ol>

 Useful Notes:

+* You should only run the zipcreation command once a day otherwise it will cause conflicts in file processing.
 * Uploaded url lists are saved into protected/uploads/"user's username".
 With the user's directory being created on first upload and being deleted thereafter if it's empty.
 * Downloaded user files are saved  into protected/curl_downloads/"user's username".
 With the user's directory being created on first file downloaded and being deleted thereafter if it's empty.
 * CINCH API documentation can be viewed at: http://cinch.nclive.org/c_docs/packages/db_Default.html.